schoolofcities/tariffs/README.md

 8)	Census 2021 Data – Aggregate Dissemination Area Level [(_data is found in the 'Comprehensive download files' section_)](https://www12.statcan.gc.ca/census-recensement/2021/dp-pd/prof/details/download-telecharger.cfm?Lang=E&SearchText=canada&DGUIDlist=2021A000011124&GENDERlist=1,2,3&STATISTIClist=1,4&HEADERlist=0)

 ## STEPS
-1)	Extract list of HS Codes for products that are tariffed by the US from Chapter 99 of US Harmonized Tariff Schedule (HTS)
+1)	Extract list of HS Codes for products that are subject to tariffs and duties

        _Any new tariffs officially announced by the US International Trade Commission would result in an update of the HTS and changes to Chapter 99, which pertains to temporary legislation and amendments from the general HTS terms.
 HTS codes and HS codes are the same at the 6-digit level, thus it is safe to list the entire HTS code so long as they are later snipped to the first 6 digits during Python processing._